TonyStark-19/Python-coding/README.md

 ## 🎯 Goals of This Repository

-- Build a strong foundation in core Python concepts
+- Build a strong foundation in core Python programming
-- Explore and practice with popular Python libraries
+- Practice and explore popular Python libraries
-- Document my 100 Days of Code journey and projects
+- Document my 100 Days of Code journey
-- Create a collection of mini projects to apply what I’ve learned
+- Create a reference repo for concepts + visualizations + mini-projects
+- Improve consistency and hands-on coding skills

 ---